benoit-bst/dotfiles/roles/misc/files/notes/network.md

 ------------------------------------|-------------------------
-netstat -ant                        | show all TCP connections with no DNS resolution netstat -i                          | Displays a table of all network interfaces netstat -aop | grep "pid"           | display all ports open by a process with id pid
+netstat -ant                        | show all TCP connections with no DNS resolution netstat -i                          | Displays a table of all network interfaces netstat -aop | grep <pid>           | display all ports open by a process with id pid netstat -anlp | grep <app_name>     | display all ports open by a process with id pid

 2. ss